Saurabhdimri06/Email-Server-Customization-Configuration/README.md

-# Minor1
+# Email Server Customization/Configuration
-This repository contains the Minor Project that is E-Mail server configuratuion and customization.
+This repository contains a basic project that is E-Mail server configuration and customization.